-Begin investing in alternative and traditional assets with your IRA.
+Invest in alternative assets like real estate, as well as traditional assets like stocks with your IRA.

-At IRA Financial Group, our IRA and ERISA specialists will help set up your Self-Directed IRA.
+At IRA Financial Group, our IRA and ERISA specialists will help you set up your Self-Directed IRA.

 They will complete all necessary IRA rollover paperwork and help you transfer your funds to the new custodian.
 Your funds and assets will be available to you in a matter of days.